 With major investments in facilities and services, health outcomes and indicators have improved significantly over the years.
 The institutional delivery has increased from 37.7 percent in 2012 to 98.1 % in 2021 and the Infant Mortality Rate (IMR) per 1000 live births reduced from 40.1 in 2005 to 15.1 in 2017.
 The Maternal Mortality Ratio has significantly reduced from 560 to 89 between 1990 and 2017.
-Nevertheless, the issues of high teenage pregnancies, as high as 32% of girls with first pregnancy at the age of 18 years and below continue to exist.
-The access and quality of health services that cater to women’s specific sexual and reproductive needs require greater attention as it impacts all aspects of their lives.
+Nevertheless, the issue of high teenage pregnancies, as high as 32% of girls with first pregnancy at the age of 18 years and below continues to exist.
+The accessibility and quality of health services that cater to women’s specific sexual and reproductive needs requires greater attention as it impacts all aspects of their lives.
 Women in rural areas, in particular, face vulnerabilities and lack of opportunities to access comprehensive health services.
 These issues are even more challenging for the LGBT+ population due to lack of awareness on their health needs, specific health services, capacities of the health service providers and prevalence of stigma against them while seeking health services.
-The Department of Public Health’s mapping and population size estimation of Men who have Sex with Men (MSM), transgender person and high risk women in Bhutan, 2019 revealed that 18.5 % of MSM (out of 273 respondents), 55.9 % of transgender women (34 respondents) and 47.6% of transgender men (out of 124 respondents) experienced some form of discrimination at health facilities/services.
+The Department of Public Health’s mapping and population size estimation of Men who have Sex with Men (MSM), transgender people and high risk women in Bhutan, 2019 revealed that 18.5 % of MSM (out of 273 respondents), 55.9 % of transgender women (34 respondents) and 47.6% of transgender men (out of 124 respondents) experienced some form of discrimination at health facilities/services.

-The study conducted by NCWC on the prevalence of violence against women and girls in 2017 revealed that more than half (53.4%) the women agreed that the men are justified in hitting their wives under certain circumstances.
+The study conducted by NCWC on the prevalence of violence against women and girls in 2017 revealed that more than half (53.4%) the women agreed that men are justified in hitting their wives under certain circumstances.
 Furthermore, 44.6% of women and girls experienced one or more forms of partner violence during their lifetime, with 9.3% and 3.7% of them experiencing severe forms of physical and sexual violence respectively.
 While considerable efforts have been made to prevent and respond to Gender Based Violence (GBV) against women and girls, there is limited specialized services for survivors.
 Harmful socio-cultural norms and stereotypical practices that justify and sustain GBV continue to prevail.
 Likewise, Trafficking in Persons (TIP), particularly women and children, is also an emerging issue which is evident through several incidences reported by media.
 The assessment of “Situation of Trafficking in Persons in Bhutan” reveals the prevalence of human trafficking and recommends concerted efforts by all sectors.

-In relation to the LGBT+ population, 35.4 % of MSM (out of 273 respondents), 91.2 % of transgender women (out of 34 respondents) and 95.2 % of transgender men (out of 124 respondents) experienced stigma because of their status as per the mapping and population size estimation of MSG, transgender population and high risk women in Bhutan.
-The study also found that 6.6 % MSM, 29.4 % transgender women and 10.5% transgender men experienced one form of sexual violence.
-The Integrated Biological and Behavioral Surveillance (IBBS) Survey conducted by the National HIV/AIDs Control Program (NACP), Ministry of Health in 2016 also showed prevalence of extreme form of physical and sexual violence against trans women, gay and bisexual men.
+In relation to the LGBT+ population, 35.4 % of MSM (out of 273 respondents), 91.2 % of transgender women (out of 34 respondents) and 95.2 % of transgender men (out of 124 respondents) experienced stigma because of their status as per the mapping and population size estimation of MSM, transgender people and high risk women in Bhutan.
+The study also found that 6.6 % of MSM, 29.4 % of transgender women and 10.5% of transgender men experienced at least one form of sexual violence.
+The Integrated Biological and Behavioral Surveillance (IBBS) Survey conducted by the National HIV/AIDs Control Program (NACP), Ministry of Health in 2016 also showed prevalence of extreme forms of physical and sexual violence against trans women and gay and bisexual men.

 Current policy and legislations